husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 Besides support for variety of boards from different manufacturers the framework has features like:
 * built-in support for connectivity options like *Bluetooth LE*, *Wi-Fi*, *Ethernet*, *Cellular*, *LoRa LPWAN*, *NFC* and others,
-* RTOS core based on open-source *CMSIS-RTOS RTX* (it is also possible to build projects without it),
+* RTOS core based on open-source *CMSIS-RTOS RTX*,
 * *Hardware Enforced Security* and *Communications Security*,
 * easy and portable API.